 If you have been following my hair care articles, I started growing out my hair two years ago using a simple aloe vera based leave-in conditioner recipe which works wonders for two strand twists and re-moisturizing curly hair in between washes.
 I formulated a curl conditioning serum which is fabulous for dry parched curls.
 I’ve used ayurvedic herbs such as amla and hibiscus petals, made herbal infused oils, done weekly or monthly henna treatments, fell in love with coconut milk for deep conditioning, learned the power of ceramide oils, and even began using herbs, teas, and clays to cleanse and condition my hair instead of traditional store bought shampoos and conditioners on my own no-poo hair care process.
 I haven’t been crazy about nor used shampoos or shampoo bars for about a year thus beginning my curl care with the condition only method.

 During the past two years my hair has grown out pretty nicely, although I’ve had a few setbacks along the way.
 I can honestly say that after blow drying my hair straight in December, I saw tiny holes in more than a few hair strands, and experienced a bit of breakage from the heat drying out my hair.
-I had just bought a new blow dryer which I was very excited with at the time and spoke about in New Additions to Hair Care.
+I had just bought a new blow dryer which I was very excited with at the time.
 I won’t be using that blow dryer any more if I can help it, meaning straightening my hair for work purposes.
 It’s not a complete waste since blow drying your pointe shoes after dance classes helps them to last longer.

 So now what?
 I’m back to using conditioner again, I’m not going to use any hair grooming tools (no combs or brushes), and I’m going to try the Curly Girl Method my way chemical free.
 When I was in love with the Tightly Curly Method a year ago, the down fall for me was using the Denman brush with a “combing conditioner” as Terri LaFlesh recommended.
 My hair looked amazing, yet the Denman brush shredded my fine hair strands leaving me with broken damaged hair.
 Knowing now that I can go comb and brush free gives me another new insight with my hair care.